 Below are two close-up photos of the Siberian Husky and the Rottweiler.
 From these images side by side, you can understand what features are similar and which are different.

 The Rottsky can take dominant genes from either of the two parents and can have facial features that vary.
 That’s one of the most interesting aspects of crossbreeds.
 However, with the Husky Rottweiler mix, it’s usual to see the colors of the Rottweiler come through more prominently.

-Rottweilers have an interesting history that some believe date back to the Roman Empire.
-It is said that Rottweilers are descendants from Roman drover dogs.
+Rottweilers have an interesting history that some believe dates back to the Roman Empire.
+It is said that Rottweilers are descendants of Roman drover dogs.

 While the Romans were trying to conquer Europe, they traveled vast distances throughout a lot of Europe.
 Throughout the long journeys, the Roman dogs would breed with many local dogs and this was especially seen in a small town called Rottweil, in south Germany.
 After spending some time in this important town, the hard-working dogs became named after the town to produce the “Rottweiler” breed